Latitude’s Typescript integration has the following main features:

 projectId: 12345, // Optional, if you did not provide it in the constructor

-versionUuid: 'optional-version-uuid', // Optional, by default it targets latest live version
+versionUuid: 'optional-version-uuid', // Optional, by default it targets the latest live version

-prompt: 'Your prompt here', // Optional, this will be the contents of your prompts if it didn't exist
+prompt: 'Your prompt here', // Optional, this will be the contents of your prompt if it does not exist

 })